 With the clear waters of Superior encircling the rural islands, exploring the area on your own can be somewhat challenging.
 Fortunately, boat tours are available so those wishing to admire the beauty of the Apostles can enjoy a one-of-a-kind experience.

-Now, I don’t have to tell you why you need to see the national lakeshore for yourself when these 11 photos are proof:
+We don’t have to tell you why you need to see the national lakeshore for yourself when these 11 Apostle Islands photos are proof: